Pixpipe/quickvoxelcore/readme.md

 # TODO
 In what is probably the order of future developments:
-- [ ] Add a link to source to each example
-- [ ] Add examples for multi camera usage
 - [ ] Masking capabilities (as a 3rd slot that has special features)
 - [ ] Raycasting capabilities, then we can get the position where the mouse pointer is hitting (and then the intensity in the volume, etc)
 - [ ] Try to build 3D textures without having to perform a conversion from float32 to uint8